Julia Sand: First letter

 Julia Sand wrote her first letter when she was thirty-one.
 Dated August 27, 1881, it reached Arthur when he was still U.S. vice president.
 Arthur's predecessor, President James A. Garfield, had been shot by Charles Guiteau; it took nearly two months for Garfield to die, during which time Vice President Arthur was in seclusion.
 Upon being caught, Guiteau had announced his hope that Arthur would be president and there was a brief investigation into whether Guiteau had been hired by Garfield's enemies.
 Though this was disproven, there were threats to Arthur's life and he feared making public appearances.
 Arthur's past was tied to various scandals involving the New York Custom House and it was feared by many that an Arthur presidency would be a disaster.
 The Republican Party was divided between "Stalwarts" (supporters of former U.S. President Ulysses Grant and New York party boss Roscoe Conkling) and "Half-Breeds" (supporters of U.S. President Garfield and U.S. Secretary of State James G. Blaine).

-Sand's letter added that, for five years, she had felt "dead and buried" but the attempt on Garfield's life and America's lack of faith in Arthur had inspired her to attempt to inspire him.
+Sand's letter added that, for five years, she had felt "dead and buried" but the attempt on Garfield's life and U.S. lack of faith in Arthur had inspired her to attempt to inspire him.